build2/libbuild2-rust/libbuild2-rust-tests/README.md

 # libbuild2-rust-tests

-Tests for the Rust build system module for `build2`.
+Tests package for the Rust build system module for `build2`.